It gives a whole new meaning to the word "micromanager."

 Are there any updates on unlocking a new OTB iPhone with firmware 1.1.2 in the UK?
 There are so many forums and commercial websites with long convoluted solutions that I'm at a lost as to what set of instructions to follow.

 The French health ministry has issued a statement saying that mobile phones might not be safe, and recommending the use of a hands-free kit at all times to keep the phone away from the body.
+This will come as a surprise to Air France, which has just started trials of in-flight calling on one of its Airbus A318 aircraft.

 Microsoft has been granted a patent for electronic Wish Lists.
 The patent, 7,315,834, was filed in April 2005 and granted on New Year's Day.